Democrats, advocates question ICE enforcement raids after hundreds of arrests

-Democrats raised concerns Friday about immigration enforcement actions in recent days — though immigration officials say that only routine actions targeting criminals were underway.
+WASHINGTON — Democrats raised concerns Friday and Saturday about immigration enforcement actions in recent days — though immigration officials say that only routine actions targeting criminals were underway.

 The actions are the first concerted effort by ICE under the Trump administration to arrest targeted undocumented immigrants for deportation proceedings.